brendenmoore/secret-santa-app/README.md

 - **Simple UI**: Just enter names and emails, and press "Send".
 - **Email Integration**: Automated notifications using Resend to send the emails to each participant.
 - **Mobile Friendly**: Works seamlessly across all screen sizes.
+- **Demo Mode**: Try out the app with a fake email to test out the flow.

 ## Tech Stack 🛠️